joshkbui/KaggleProject/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+# Metastatic Cancer Diagnosis

+*
+This project applies logistic regression to predict diagnoses using the "Metastatic Cancer Diagnosis" dataset from Kaggle, focusing on data cleaning, feature preparation, and performance evaluation.
 ## Overview

 * This section could contain a short paragraph which include the following: